How to Win the Eurojackpot According to Math

 Remember that buying tickets is the only way to increase your odds of winning.
 However, buying tickets randomly is not an effective method.
 Mathematically speaking, a lottery wheel gives you the mathematical advantage of trapping the winning numbers.

-Using the Lotterycodex calculator as a lottery wheel, the program will help you make informed choices as it separates the dominant from the rare groups, making number selections easy.
+Using the Lotterycodex calculator as a lottery wheel helps you make informed choices as it separates the most prevalent from the rare groups, making number selections easy.
+You can see what dominates the Eurojackpot.

 Based on the above table, template #1 dominates the Eurojackpot game, and according to the law of large numbers, template #1 will continue to show dominance even after 5000 draws.